Usefulmaths/Solar-System-Environment/README.md

 ## How to run
 - Compile the .java files by running `javac ./src/*.java` in the directory where `src/` is located.
-- Run the java file by running: `java ./src/SolarSystem`.
+- Run the main java file by running: `java ./src/SolarSystem`.

 ## Example
 ![alt text](https://raw.githubusercontent.com/Usefulmaths/Solar-System-Environment/master/img/solar_system.png)